alexyorke/alexyorke.github.io/_drafts/2026-06-13-monads-in-c-sharp-part-3-io.md

 }
 ```

-Calling `GetRiskScoreIO` constructs an `IO<RiskScore>`.
-It does not call the API.

-`IO<RiskScore>` does not contain a completed `RiskScore`.
-It contains a computation that may produce one when executed.

-`IO<T>` helps not merely by postponing effects, but by making an effectful computation into a value.
-Inner functions can return `IO<T>` recipes without executing them, outer functions can combine those recipes into larger recipes, and a boundary can decide later when to start the finished program.
+Calling `GetRiskScoreIO` constructs an `IO<RiskScore>`, not a score and not an API call. `IO<T>` helps not just by delaying effects, but by making the effectful computation itself into a value that inner functions can return, outer functions can combine, and a boundary can run later.
+The wrapped effect is still the same effect, but it can now be assembled into a larger program before anything happens.
+Mapping it over customers therefore yields `List<IO<RiskScore>>`, a list of inert request recipes; the appendix shows one concrete way to turn that into `IO<List<RiskScore>>`.

-If you map `GetRiskScoreIO` over a list of customers, the result is a `List<IO<RiskScore>>`: a list of deferred request recipes, not a list of scores and not one larger combined program.
-How that becomes `IO<List<RiskScore>>` is a separate sequencing topic, and the appendix gives one concrete answer.
-That composition works because the recipes are inert values until execution, not because the effects somehow became safe on their own.

 ## A small `IO<T>`